kevinzhuang01/srp_2025/_profiles/jayanaestacio.md

 organization: University of Washington Tacoma
 department: School of Engineering and Technology
 pronouns: she/her/hers
-biography: "A Computer Science researcher specializing in artificial intelligence for medical imaging.
+biography: A Computer Science researcher specializing in artificial intelligence for medical imaging.
 I am currently pursuing a Master of Science in Computer Science and Systems (Data Science track, thesis pathway) at the University of Washington Tacoma.
 Her thesis focuses on developing AI methods for pelvic ultrasound analysis, with the goal of advancing early detection of infertility-related diseases such